ryanmalcolmbland/ryanmalcolmbland/README.md

-# Hi, I'm Ryan – Aspiring IT Professional
+# Hi, I'm Ryan – IT Professional

 Welcome!
-I’m an aspiring IT professional specializing in help desk systems, server administration, and IT project management.
+I’m an IT professional specializing in help desk systems, server administration, and IT project management.
 My focus is on building practical, efficient solutions that improve workflows and support end-users.

 ---